JedanDavis/Voting-Registry/README.md

 - Ensure to follow the provided instructions in the correct order to set up and use the database.
 - Refer to `Voter_Registry.ipynb` for Jupyter notebook file with a description of each cell's functionality.

-For any further assistance or inquiries, please contact [Your Name].